 I really should not have bought one with an aftermarket boy racer exhaust either.
-It does sound good when you do feel like a good drive but I’m nearly 30 now and sometimes I just want to travel to work in peace.
-Plus every time I start it up at 7am I can feel my neighbors hate me as the deep exhaust burble vibrates their windows.
+It does sound good when you feel like a good drive but I’m nearly 30 now and sometimes I just want to travel to work in peace.
+Plus every time I start it up at 7am I can feel my neighbours hate me as the deep exhaust burble vibrates their windows.

 Being over 10 years old and no doubt driven harshly every single one of those years, the car has developed some noises that shouldn’t be there.
-I do not know what the noises are but to my untrained ear it sounds remarkably like the last remaining bolt holding the car together is loose.
+I don’t know what the noises are but to my untrained ear it sounds remarkably like the last remaining bolt holding the car together is loose.
 It’s time to buy a new car.

 I have decided not to grow up completely however and chose to test drive the hottest hatches Vauxhall and Ford have to offer.
-Up first, the Vauxhall Corsa VXR.
+Up first: the Vauxhall Corsa VXR.

 For years the Corsa has been visually challenged to put it politely but its makeover in recent years has gone someway in combating this.
-Don’t expect to be turning many heads however, the revamped looks have merely turned it from ugly to inoffensive.
+Don’t expect to be turning many heads however; the revamped looks have merely turned it from ugly to inoffensive.
 The VXR version of the Corsa fashions a rear spoiler, twin exhausts and a mock rear diffuser letting those who know that this car can punch above its weight.